hot-glue-for-rails/hot-glue/README.md

 You will need to build scaffolding with the same name for the related object as well.
 On the list view, the object you are currently building will be built with a sub-view list of the objects related from the given line.

+If you are creating a controller that will be downnested by ANOTHER controller, use `--child` flag

+### `--nestable` (default: false)

+When creating a controller that you will use a another controllers downnest (that is, you will display related records-- like a portal-- from the parent within each row of the parent's list view), set nestable to true.

+If the cooresponding Rails route contains nesting and this controller is downnested by someone else, you'll want to set nestable to true.

+If the cooresponding Rails route is not nested (but the object itself may be nested), and the controller sits a the root of the namespace, set nestable to false.

 ## Automatic Base Controller